geekuillaume/nodejs-api-kickstarter/README.md

 - Object injection in Koa context when references in the URL (like `/todo/12` injects the Todo object with id 12 in `ctx.todo`)
 - Error middleware with custom error classes and asserts to handle basic errors like Not Found
 - Code coverage
-- Tricky parts of code fully commented
+- Full comments of the tricky parts of the code
 - Kubernetes Deployement with PostgreSQL
 - Continuous integration / deployement with CircleCI
 - Separated env on Kubernetes for each branch